The U.S. Air Force is entering a robotic future

 In September, Vision 60 robots were also used during a security exercise at Nellis Air Force Base in Nevada.

-Ghost Robotics isn’t aware of immediate plans to weaponize the robots, though there are bomb-disabling applications.
-There’s also a concerted Human Rights Watch effort to keep lethal autonomous robots from being deployed; the U.S., to date, has declined to sign on.
+Ghost Robotics isn’t aware of immediate plans to weaponize the robots, although there are bomb-disabling applications.
+There also is a concerted Human Rights Watch effort to keep lethal autonomous robots from being deployed; the United States, to date, has declined to sign on.

-Tyndall is the first military base in the United States to integrate the robots full time; however, the move follows a collaboration between Ghost Robotics and the Australian Army.
+Tyndall is the first military base in the United States to integrate the robots full time.
+But the move follows a collaboration between Ghost Robotics and the Australian Army.
 In 2019, Australia experimented to find out how the country could leverage the robots in the “future of land warfare.”

 Prices for one robot start around $100,000.